domferr/netpipefs/README.md

 NetpipeFS can also be run with valgrind to check for memory leaks:

     valgrind --sim-hints=fuse-compatible netpipefs --port=[local_port] --host=[hostip] --hostport=[hostport] mountpoint

+To check if the filesystem is mounted:

+    mount | grep netpipefs

 ## Build